Training your employees to spot phishing emails is no longer a luxury. It’s an absolute necessity.

 Any time you feel panic from such an email, take a breath and check for the other tell-tale signs of a phisher.

 Conversely, sometimes these emails are ‘too good to be true.’
-They might tell you that you’ve won money and all you need to do is click on their (malicious) link.
+They might tell you that you’ve won money, and you only need to click on their (malicious) link.

 2. Check For Suspicious Email & Web Addresses